-- Relating the normative basis (approach to intra- and intergenerational justice based on the Capability Approach) with factual system approaches (approach to social-economic systems);
+- Relating the normative basis (approach to intra- and intergenerational justice based on the Capability Approach) with the factual system approaches (appraoch to social-economic systems);

 - Relation between intrinsic and instrumental values through work on sustainability criteria and 'what to sustain';

 - Theories of societal transformation and governance.